 Various interaction techniques to share perspective information were implemented and compared to one another.

 The left figure shows the Perspective Block setup and the right figure shows what is seen on the AR display.

 These were visual representation of the remote partner’s view perspective in the 3D space.
 The pointers are mapped directly to the partner’s movements so you can can get a sense of what they are looking at without being too distracting.
 We tried a yellow block that matches the partner’s block in space, a subtle green spotlight, as well as a geometric viewcone.

 We ran an informal study session in order to gather feedback on the viability of the prototype and concept.
-Two architecture students were recruited to assist as the prototype had potential in that field as a potential alternative to traditional 3D software tools.
+Two architecture students were recruited to assist as the prototype had potential in their field as a potential alternative to traditional 3D software tools.
 The study consisted of a critique task where they were asked to perform an evaluation on 3D house models.
 They were taught how to use all the interaction techniques and were given the freedom to use them however they wish to assist in their task.
 A quantitative survey was held afterwards for feedback.

 The participants found the prototype to be novel and presents interesting ideas, but it was also quite difficult to use.
 They were not sure if the tool had provided much feedback over traditional software as the AR does not act that much to the task other than increased complexity.
 The video feed techniques were preferred to the pointers, likely because it was easier to understand when directly looking at a video feed compared to trying to interpret more information.